xyanjun02/tp/docs/DeveloperGuide.md

 1. The user enters either a `filter\a` or `filter\d` command with the desired ranges.
 2. The parser receives the command and creates a new `FilterCommand` instance.
 3. Once the new instance is created, `FilterCommand.execute()` is invoked.
-4. The `execute()` method gets all internships from `InternshipsList`, loops each internship and prints it if it is within the range via the `Ui`.
+4. The `execute()` method gets all internships from `InternshipsList`, loops each internship and prints it via the `Ui` class if it is within the range provided.
 5. If no internships are found, shows a message to the user as well via the `Ui` class.

 ![filterCommandSequence.png](images/filterCommandSequence.png)